^

 • Increased body temperature.

-• Clinic "acute abdomen" at rupture of the capsule, twist the legs or hemorrhage into the abdominal cavity.
+• Clinic of "acute abdomen" with rupture of the capsule, twisting of the leg or hemorrhage into the abdominal cavity.

-Treatment of functional cysts, as a rule, consists in dynamic observation, since such neoplasms tend to resolve themselves.
-Complicated situations require surgical intervention, including emergency.
-The prognosis for timely detection and seeking medical assistance is favorable in 95% of cases.
+Treatment of functional cysts usually involves dynamic observation, since such neoplasms tend to resolve on their own.
+Complicated situations require surgical intervention, including emergency intervention.
+The prognosis with timely detection and seeking medical help is favorable in 95% of cases.

 Retention cyst of the right ovary

-Retention cyst (from Latin - retentio, preserve, delay) - this is a neoplasm that is formed when fluid accumulates in the secretory cavity, organ.
-A retentional cyst of the right ovary can be either congenital or acquired as a result of splicing, adhesions of the surrounding walls, glands.
+A retention cyst (from Latin - retentio, to preserve, to hold) is a neoplasm that forms when fluid accumulates in a secretory cavity or organ.
+A retention cyst of the right ovary can be either congenital or acquired as a result of fusion, adhesion of nearby walls and glands.

-The pathogenetic mechanism of the formation of a true, retention cyst is as follows:
+The pathogenetic mechanism of formation of a true retention cyst is as follows:

-• As a result of the pathological process, the gland (duct) is blocked, most often by the condensed secret itself.
+• As a result of the pathological process, the gland (duct) becomes blocked, most often by the thickened secretion itself.

-• The blockage of the duct can also be caused by pressure on it from the side of the tumor.
+• Obstruction of the duct can also be caused by pressure on it from the tumor.

-• Accumulated, unseparated fluid stretches the cavity and forms a cyst.
+• The accumulated, unexcreted fluid stretches the cavity and forms a cyst.

-A retentional cyst of the right ovary is a follicular or luteal cyst, which are diagnosed, as a rule, in a random way, since they tend to persist for a long time asymptomatically.
-Most often, a retention cyst is one-sided and its symptoms manifest in the case when the tumor grows in size.
-Treatment in 50% of diagnosed retention cysts is not required, complications such as torsion of the legs, suppuration of a large cyst, the potential risk of its rupture dictates the need for surgical intervention.
+A retention cyst of the right ovary is a follicular or luteal cyst, which is usually diagnosed by chance, since it tends to persist for a long time without symptoms.
+Most often, a retention cyst is unilateral and its symptoms manifest when the neoplasm increases in size.
+Treatment is not required in 50% of diagnosed retention cysts; complications such as torsion of the pedicle, suppuration of a large cyst, and the potential risk of its rupture dictate the need for surgical intervention.

-The prognosis for treatment of retention tumors is favorable, such cysts never transform into malignant ovarian tumors.
+The prognosis for the treatment of retention tumors is favorable; such cysts never transform into malignant ovarian tumors.

 Hemorrhagic cyst of the right ovary

-When a hemorrhagic cyst of the right ovary is diagnosed, confusion may occur in the definition of education, in terminology.
-Hemorrhagic can be considered any cyst in principle, since all types of cysts are prone to bleeding, hemorrhage due to its structure.
-However, most often potential hemorrhagic cysts are functional entities, that is, cysts of the corpus luteum or follicular cyst.
+When a hemorrhagic cyst of the right ovary is diagnosed, confusion may occur in the definition of the formation, in terminology.
+Any cyst in principle can be considered hemorrhagic, since all types of cysts are prone to bleeding, hemorrhage due to their structure.
+However, most often potential hemorrhagic cysts are functional formations, that is, corpus luteum cysts or follicular cysts.

-Сorpus hemorrhagicum - hemorrhagic cyst of the right ovary is much more common than the left-sided, most likely this is due to its more intensive blood supply.
+Corpus hemorrhagicum – hemorrhagic cyst of the right ovary is much more common than the left-sided one, most likely due to its more intensive blood supply.
 The right ovary is directly connected to the important, central aorta, and the left is supplied through the renal artery, that is, more slowly.

 • Ovarian hyperemia.